Xetibo/ReSet-Doc/sections/literature.typ

 developers before publishing an extension to a web-based plugin "store", making it harder for malicious code to be published as an extension.

 While researching systems, two potential mitigations for security concerns could be of interest for ReSet.
 The first is simply enforcing plugins to use an open license.
 This could be done with a copy-left license which would enforce that any code utilizing code of ReSet would also need to provide their sourcecode with the same license.
 Currently, ReSet is already distributed under the GNU General Public License V3-or-later, which would apply the copy-left nature.
-Issues with this approach occur with legal questions, as enforcing copy-left licensing is not trivial, nor could code realistically be enforced to be used while utilizing shared libraries as the plugin system.
-// TODO: explain why shared libraries cannot enforce code
+Issues with this approach occur with legal questions, as enforcing copy-left licensing is not trivial, nor could code realistically be enforced to be used while utilizing shared libraries as the plugin system.// TODO: explain why shared libraries cannot enforce code

 The second mitigation would require the users permission in order for a plugin to be included in ReSet.
 This could be done by creating a hash of the plugin and encrypting it with a password chosen by the user.
 Should a plugin not have such a hash, the user would be prompted for permission, should the hash not be in the database, then the plugin will not be loaded, and the user will be informed of a potential security breach.
 The challenge with this approach is the necessary storage of both the password hash and each plugin hash, while also guaranteeing, that these hashes are stored and accessed securely.

 #subsection("Hooks")
 // TODO: which section is it referring to?
 Hooks for the plugin system refer to section in the code where the plugin applies its functionality.
-When looking back at the ABI plugin example in @rust_dynamic_libary_loading, this would be the call of the function inside the plugin system struct.
+When looking back at the ABI plugin example in
+@rust_dynamic_libary_loading, this would be the call of the function inside the plugin system struct.
 For the example in @rust_function_overriding it would instead be the overridden function.

 // TODO: why is this important?
 // TODO: Security concerns?
 Potential uninitialized resources etc.